KDE/documentation-docs-kdenlive-org/get_involved/rst_template.rst

 ..
 [1] Text of footnote 1
 .. [#] Text of footnote 2

 Toctree (Toc = Table of Content) adds the content on the left side sidebar.
-Only needed if there are subfolder.
+Only needed if there are subfolders.

 .. toctree::
    :hidden: